 Okay, so now that you have all the info you need to make your profile as hot as you are, we can move on to the next 3 steps: write killer posts, engage, get engagement.

 Now that’s clearly a topic I can talk about.
-At Waalaxy, we’re on a crazy mission to plant our flag at the top of the notoriety. 🏴☠️
+At Waalaxy, we’re on a crazy mission to plant our flag right at the top. 🏴☠️

 With 15 ultra-motivated people, we’ve been on a one-post-a-week pace for the past several months, testing every conceivable technique to write about it for you.
 You must have come across us on the web. 😎